Cosmetic Procedures: Sun Exposure and Skin Cancer

 Skin cancer is usually diagnosed by performing a biopsy.
 This involves taking a sample of the tissue, which is then placed under a microscope and examined by a dermatopathologist, or doctor who specializes in examining skin tissue.

 How is Skin Cancer Treated?

 Treatment of skin cancer is individualized and is determined by the type of skin cancer, its size and location, and the patient's preference.

 Standard treatments for non-melanoma skin cancer (basal cell or squamous cell carcinomas) include:

-- Mohs surgery (for high-risk skin cancers or skin cancers in high risk areas) – excision of cancer with immediate microscopic examination to ensure clear margins- important to spare tissue and ensure complete removal of the cancer.
+- Mohs surgery (for high-risk skin cancers or skin cancers in high-risk areas) – excision of cancer with immediate microscopic examination to ensure clear margins and to ensure complete removal of the cancer

 - Cryosurgery or freezing

 - Sentinel lymph node mapping (for deeper lesions) to determine if the melanoma has spread to local lymph nodes